Boston Cream Donuts

 - Punch the dough down and roll out on a lightly floured surface to 1/2-inch thick.
 Use a 3-inch cutter to cut the donuts.
 Place the donuts on a floured parchment-lined baking sheet, cover with plastic wrap, and let proof for 15 minutes.
 Re-roll the remaining dough, cut out the remaining donuts and add them to the baking sheet.

-- Heat 2 inches of oil in a heavy pot (Dutch oven) to 350-360°F. Drop 2-3 donuts at a time and allow to become golden before turning to the other side, about 2 minutes per side.
+- Heat 2 inches of oil in a heavy pot (Dutch oven) to 350-360 degrees Fahrenheit.
+Drop 2-3 donuts at a time and allow to become golden before turning to the other side, about 2 minutes per side.

 - Remove from the oil and place on paper towel-covered wire rack.
 Let cool before filling.

-- For the pastry cream, add the sugar, cornstarch, and milk to a large saucepan and mix until smooth.
+- Add the sugar, cornstarch, and milk to a large saucepan and mix until smooth.
 Cook, stirring continuously, over medium heat until mixture begins to thicken and boil.
 Reduce heat to medium and simmer for 1 minute.
 Remove from heat.

 - Remove from heat, add butter and vanilla.
 Stir until smooth.
 Pour into a medium bowl.
 Cover with plastic wrap and press it directly on surface.
 Refrigerate until cold.